xrettle/WFGY/TensionUniverse/BlackHole/Q009_odd_perfect_numbers.md

 * **E_level: E1**

-  * A coherent effective-layer encoding for odd perfect numbers as a consistency_tension problem in a discrete state space has been specified.
+  * A coherent effective layer encoding for odd perfect numbers as a consistency_tension problem in a discrete state space has been specified.
   * Normalized distance observables, structural gap observables, and a combined tension functional have been defined.
   * Horizon semantics and completeness requirements for regular states are explicitly stated.